-Our prayer services are held in our beautiful sanctuary every Friday evening at Beth Tikvah.
-Times vary depending on special services, such as, Shabbat Alive or Tikvah Tots.
+Our prayer services are held in our beautiful sanctuary every Friday evening.
+Times vary depending on special services.
 Following services a sweet Oneg Shabbat, sponsored by members, offers an opportunity to enjoy light refreshment and socialize with other congregants.

 In addition, congregational Shabbat dinners are held throughout the year as a way to allow individuals and families the opportunity to share in the celebration of Shabbat with the Beth Tikvah community.

 Shabbat Vayinafash is a Shabbat filled with peace, meditation and reflection.
 Beth Tikvah’s instrumental musicians, provides accompaniment for our soloists in this service held every two months.

 Beth Tikvah’s congregational adult choir, the Shironim, provides musical leadership in this monthly service.
 The choir presents music for congregational participation as well as contemplative reflection from both traditional and contemporary Jewish music sources.
 The Shironim Shabbat services seek to inspire and elevate prayer through the power of vocal music.